darkforge-labs/blog/_posts/2025-05-08-CefSharp-Enumeration-With-CefEnum.markdown

 ![Drag Link Across](/assets/images/28eb4850e5fc5953bd5ad52b663689356606ce33.png)

-## Finding Exposed Objects, without access to the source code.
+## Finding Exposed Objects, without access to the source code
 If you're testing a client without access to its source code, you can use [CefEnum](https://github.com/darkforge-labs/cefenum).
 This simple tool helps detect CefSharp-based clients and identify .NET objects exposed to JavaScript.

 When you launch CefEnum, it starts an HTTP listener on port 9090 (configurable via the -port flag).
 Upon a client connection, CefEnum first delivers a wordlist to the client, which is stored in the front-end.
 These words are then used to fuzz and guess exposed object names.
 The tool includes a default wordlist based on [PortSwigger's param-miner](https://github.com/PortSwigger/param-miner).